kristinemlarson/gnssrefl/docs/README_vwc.md

 - Will your site be a good soil moisture site?
 This is almost entirely based on how flat your site is.
 Flat is good.
 You can use a DEM, if you have it, or a photograph.

 - This algorithm is currently only recommended and validated for the L2C signal.
-It is **your responsibility** to make sure that your files have L2C data in them.
+It is **your responsibility** to make sure that your RINEX files have L2C data in them.
 While this is trivial with the RINEX 3 format, it can be very challenging to find L2C data in some older datasets and at some archives (e.g. UNAVCO).
+If we know where to find L2C data, we will do our best to let you know in the use cases.

 - For many PBO sites (but by no means all), you can find L2C data in the high-rate RINEX 2.11 streams at UNAVCO.
 However, you don't need the high-rate data for estimating soil